camptocamp/c2cgeoportal/doc/integrator/print.rst

-If you intend to have more than one paper format for your PDF print output, a templating system is implemented to allow you to use mako template so you dont have to duplicate huge quantiy of code in your ``print/config.yaml``.
+If you intend to have more than one paper format for your PDF print output, a templating system is implemented to allow you to use mako template so you don't have to duplicate huge quantity of code in your ``print/config.yaml``.

 The system checks if there is a file "print.mako" in a folder ``print/templates/`` in the ``print/`` folder (``print/templates/print.mako``).